Scattering Media

 AN EXAMPLE OF ONE TYPICAL SETUP

-Light from the laser passes a chopper and polarizer and the PEM; it is then scattered by both the turbid medium and the embedded target of the sample.
+Light from the laser passes through a chopper, polarizer, and the PEM.
+It is then scattered by both the turbid medium and the embedded target of the sample.
 The scattered light is synchronously detected by a photomultiplier and lock-in amplifiers.
 If the linear or circular intensity difference (LID or CID) of light returned by the embedded object differs from that scattered by the surrounding turbid medium, then scanning a light source across the sample will yield an intensity profile that varies in correspondence with structural features of the target.

 The PEM must be set to a retardation A0 = 2.405 radians (.383 waves) where the Bessel function J0(A0) = 0.